Let’s talk about... Women’s Rugby

 Red Roses VS Canada Nov 17

-The England women's national rugby union team first played in 1982.
-In 1994 the Rugby Football Union for Women (RFUW) was formed in England with each of the Home Nations governing their own countries.
-Many of the top men’s clubs have had women’s teams including Wasps, Saracens, Worcester, London Irish and Harlequins.
+To give a little context: the England women’s national rugby union team first played in 1982.
+By 1994, the Rugby Football Union for Women (RFUW) was established in England, with each of the Home Nations managing their own programs.
+Over time, many of the top men’s clubs introduced women’s teams, including Wasps, Saracens, Worcester, London Irish, and Harlequins.

 Red Roses VS USA Nov 18

-While doing research for this post I came discovered The Nomads.
-The Nomads RFC was created in 1993 to provide playing and social opportunities for players not involved in the Six Nations competition.
-Being part of The Nomads was the equivalent of being called up for the men's Barbarians.
+While researching for this post, I discovered The Nomads RFC, a fascinating piece of women’s rugby history.
+Founded in 1993, The Nomads were created to provide playing and social opportunities for players who weren’t involved in the Six Nations competition.
+Being part of The Nomads was considered the women’s equivalent of being called up for the men’s Barbarians—a prestigious honour in the rugby world.

 Red Roses in numbers